 - Correct metadata also means that your book can be automatically linked to your author profiles on ORCiD and scholarly communications networks like ResearchGate.

-Types of metadata Particular types of metadata are Persistent Identifiers (PIDs), “a long-lasting reference to a digital resource”.
+Particular types of metadata are Persistent Identifiers (PIDs), “a long-lasting reference to a digital resource”.
 A recent report from Jisc discusses these in the context of their adoption and integration in the UK (Brown, 2020).

-There are five types of PID to be aware of.
+To enhance discoverability, ensure that your publisher will give your book one of these five types of PID to be aware of.
 The first two are in common use, while the final three are in development:

 Digital Object Identifiers (DOI) A DOI is a unique identifier that can be given to a book or part of a book.
 DOIs are essential if the book is to be discovered through library discovery services and internet search engines.
 Your publisher should attach a DOI to your book as standard practice.
 However, DOIs at chapter level are becoming increasingly important for discovery.